John de Burgh, 13th Earl of Clanricarde: Career

+Military career

-De Burgh raised the 88th Regiment of Foot, later renamed the Connaught Rangers, in 1793.
+The Hon.
+John de Burgh, as he then was, raised the 88th Regiment of Foot, later renamed the Connaught Rangers, in 1793.
 Having commanded this regiment, he became Colonel of the 66th (Berkshire) Regiment of Foot (1794–1808) and later Governor of Hull (1801–1808).

 In 1796, he was in command in Corsica under Sir Gilbert Elliot-Murray-Kynynmound as Viceroy of the Anglo-Corsican Kingdom and, with Commodore Horatio Nelson, planned an attack to re-take Leghorn (Livorno) in Tuscany.
 He subsequently removed the remaining military detachments from Corsica to Elba and evacuated the latter island in January 1797.
 He was promoted to full General of the Army in 1803.